MBilalQureshi/hangman/TESTING.md

 | Page | PEP8 URL | Screenshot | Notes |
 | --- | --- | --- | --- |
 | Main Page | [PEP8](https://pep8ci.herokuapp.com/#) | ![screenshot](/documentation/readme_img/ci-python-lynter.png) | Pass: No Errors |
-- <b>NOTE : </b> Hangman ASCII arts were causing "W605 invalid escape sequence '\ '" in PEP8 CI validation on three points.
+- <b>NOTE : </b> Hangman ASCII arts were causing "W605 invalid escape sequence '\ '" in PEP8 CI validation at three points.
 To suppress it #noqa is used on these points which is learned from [this stackoverflow](https://stackoverflow.com/questions/18444840/) link.

 ## List of bugs and issues
+1. The header coloumn was also fetched along with players data from spread sheet if data is less than four.
+    #### Fix:
+    - I used if statement if data is less than 4, simply pop the header coloumn.

+2. In case no data exist in spread sheet, there was no response from application for user which was confusing.
+   #### Fix:
+    - I checked if data length was equal to 0.
+If so inform user that there is no data available.

+3. Hang man ASCII art was causing "W605 invalid escape sequence '\ '" in PEP8 CI validation at three points.
+   #### Fix:
+   - I used #noqa on these points which was learned from [this stackoverflow](https://stackoverflow.com/questions/18444840/) link.

+4. The loading of new stage comment was pointless even tough I wanted to give the user more feeling of a game as it was too fast.
+   #### Fix:
+   - I imported time and used sleep method on various points in code for more gaming feel.

+5. As per discussion with my mentor, the player was only alerted if a character exits in a word and he/she selects that charcter once agin but no alert was given if character was not dosen't exist in a word and it was selected multiple times.
+In this case Hangman dies without alerting the player.
+   #### Fix:
+    - New check was added in code where the it check both cases and alerts Player accordingly.

+6. After deplyment it was observed that the gap that was appearing between dashes on gitpod disappered on Heroku.
+No actual space was given in between dashes as it could be seen easily on gitpod console but on heroku there was just as straight line.
+   #### Fix:
+    - Simply used " ".join() on the so the final output became _ _ _ instead of ___.

+## Unfixed bugs
+- No unfixed bugs.

+Return back to the [README.md](/README.md) file.